Bulat27/Tonic_with_MDP_Updated/scripts/experiments/tonic_with_mdp_updated/preliminary_analysis_experiments/README.md

-# Instructions to reproduce the preliminary experiments for Tonic with MDUpdated predictor (Sections 5.3.1 and 5.3.2 in the paper)
+# Instructions to reproduce the preliminary experiments for Tonic with MinDegreePredictor Updated (Sections B.8.1 in and B.8.2 in Appendix)

 ---

 Here are the instructions to reproduce the preliminary experiments for *Tonic* combined with *Unbiased Space Saving (USS)* to update the *MinDegreePredictor* for sequences of graph streams.
 Please make sure to read the instructions in `../README.md` before continuing.
 Following the previous instructions ensures that the code and data are ready for running the scripts in this folder.

-Preliminary experiments include *MinDegreePredictor* similarity (*Section 5.3.1*, *Figure 5*) and *USS* (*Section 5.3.2*, *Figure 6*) experiments.
+Preliminary experiments include *MinDegreePredictor* similarity (*Section B.8.1 in Appendix*, *Figure B7*) and *USS* (*Section B.8.2 in Appendix*, *Figure B8*) experiments.
 We provide the scripts to reproduce each method (including the parameter setting) shown in the figures separately, as well as meta scripts to reproduce all the results.
-All scripts should be run from the `root/scripts/mdp_update_scripts/preliminary_analysis_experiments` folder (the folder where this README.md is located), where root refers to the root directory of the GitHub repository.
+All scripts should be run from the `root/scripts/experiments/tonic_with_mdp_updated/preliminary_analysis_experiments` folder (the folder where this README.md is located), where root refers to the root directory of the GitHub repository.
 If you do not want the instructions to run each method separately, please skip to [Meta scripts](#meta-scripts) for a simple procedure to reproduce all the results from the preliminary analysis.

 ---